uoregon-libraries/newspaper-curation-app/hugo/content/setup/services.md

 and of course the various external services (such as a IIIF server, SFTP server, MySQL / MariaDB, Apache / nginx, Open ONI and the ONI Agent, etc.).

-The docker setup is easy to get running, but *is not for production*.
-It shims in a fake ONI Agent for dev purposes.
-Only go the container route if you have the devops chops to build a real, production-ready setup.
+The docker setup is easy to get running, and extremely useful for learning how the stack is set up, but it's not something we recommend for production use.
+It bundles in two ONI servers and their dependencies (database, solr, and ONI Agent for both staging and production), there's no monitoring, and the setup has never been tested in a high-traffic environment.

+*Only go the container route if you have the devops chops to build a real, production-ready setup.*

-A bare-metal, manual installation is recommended.
+A bare-metal, manual installation is fairly easy to set up as well.
 Manual installations are described in the [installation][installation] documentation, and can be reverse-engineered by reading the various docker files, especially if you're on a Redhat / CentOS / RockyLinux setup.

 [installation]: <{{% ref "installation" %}}>